 Surat is a district in the state of Gujarat with Surat city as the administrative headquarters of this district.
 It is surrounded by Bharuch, Narmada (North), Navsari and Dang (South) districts.
-To the west is the Gulf of Cambay.
+Surat is located in Gujarat on the west coast of India.
+To the west of the city is the Gulf of Cambay.
 It is the second-most advanced district in Gujarat.
 It had a population of 4,995,174 of which 59.97% were urban as of 2001.
 On 2nd October 2007 Surat district is parted in to two by forming of Tapi district under the Surat district re-organisation act 2007.
 According to Census of India 2011 Surat had population of 6081322.
 79.74 % of its total population was urban as of census 2011.